msys2/msys2.github.io/Creating-Packages.md

 ## General information

-There are 3 package repositories, `msys2`, `mingw32`, and `mingw64`. `msys2` software (from the `msys2` repository) is software that depends on `msys-2.0.dll` and is very similar to Cygwin software (which is a POSIX emulation layer for Windows).
+There are 3 package repositories, **msys**, **mingw32**, and **mingw64**. **msys** software (from the **msys** repository) is software that depends on `msys-2.0.dll` and is very similar to Cygwin software (which is a POSIX emulation layer for Windows).
 Native Windows software (from this project's perspective) is software that doesn't depend on `msys-2.0.dll`, and links dynamically to the highly compatible `msvcrt.dll`.

-In this document, to attempt to avoid confusion, MSYS2 refers to the software distribution while **msys2** or **msys** refers to the repository, the packages in that repository and the software in those packages that link to `msys-2.0.dll`.
+In this document, to attempt to avoid confusion, MSYS2 refers to the software distribution while **msys** refers to the repository, the packages in that repository and the software in those packages that link to `msys-2.0.dll`.

 ### Package recipes